Elyse M. Adams

 Education

-MA in Sociology and Anthropology from George Mason University (in progress), expected graduation 2025.
+MA in Anthropology from George Mason University, December 2025.